 - Farm to School: ALT is working with the local school system to expand school gardens and incorporate fresh food grown on school grounds into cafeteria meals.
 Our FoodCorps Service Members use this program to engage students in learning experiences through gardening, nutrition and food justice.

 - Vendor Development: The West Broad Farmers Market provides retail space for underserved farmers and small business owners.
-Vendor development classes, held in our office, provide educational support for those just getting starting in their businesses.
+Vendor development classes, held in our office, provide educational support for those just getting started in their businesses.

 - Young Urban Farmers: In partnership with Clarke County School District, ALT established the Young Urban Farmer (YUF) program in order to provide underserved high school students with sustainable agriculture education, hands-on work experience, and leadership development.
 Students work 12 hours weekly at the West Broad Market Garden, develop business plans for sustainable agriculture-based businesses, and sell their products at market booths.